Nicholasamoore/CPUSim/README.rst

-*Built in a Linux virtual machine using VMWare
+*Built in a Linux virtual machine using Oracle VM VirtualBox

 Basic CPU emulator
 ==================